DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/oauth.md

 to read a user's email address may request access to the "view:user" scope, but not to other sensitive scopes such as "update:user" or
 "delete:user".

-For a list of available scopes, visit the Permissions section of your Dashboard.
+For a list of available scopes, visit the Permissions section of your dashboard.
 In the context of PERSCOM.io, the word Scope and Permission are interchangeable.

 ## Access Token